Spiro94/gadfly_flutter_template/examples/row_level_security/docs/checklist_before_first_run.md

 Go to `app/lib/main/configurations.dart` and replace all the `CHANGE ME` texts with your credentials.

-For the **development** builds use these:

-- Supabase: run `supabase start` in a terminal, then find the `API URL` and the `anon key` in the printout.
-- Amplitude: N/A
-- Sentry: N/A

 For the **production** build use these:

 - ![Supabase credentials](images/checklist_before_first_run/supabase_credentials.png?raw=true)